 A draft you can edit respects the expertise you brought to the screen.
 You verify the model’s thinking while you improve it.
 After a few rounds you know its blind spots, and you edit for them on sight.

-Choose it for personalized content like email, drafting like documents and code, or creative output like design suggestions.
+Choose it for personalised content like email, drafting like documents and code, or creative output like design suggestions.

 3. The Expert Override